How the Australian Healthcare System Is Structured – And Why It Feels Complicated

 What it doesn’t do:

-The federal government publishes comparison tools for private health policies through privatehealth.gov.au, which is the authoritative consumer-facing source.
+If you want to compare policies, the federal government runs the comparison tools at privatehealth.gov.au, which is the authoritative consumer-facing source.

 How the layers interact in real care

-The data shows that the layers don’t operate independently — they interact at every encounter.
-A typical GP visit involves Medicare (rebate), PBS (any prescriptions), and possibly private extras (if the GP visit isn’t bulk-billed).
-A typical hospital admission involves the state hospital system, Medicare (for medical services within the hospital), the PBS (for hospital pharmacy in some cases), and private insurance (if the patient elects private treatment).
+These layers don’t sit in separate boxes – they touch at almost every encounter.
+A single GP visit can pull in Medicare (the rebate), the PBS (any prescriptions), and possibly your private extras (if the visit isn’t bulk-billed).
+A hospital admission pulls in even more: the state hospital system, Medicare for the medical services delivered inside it, the PBS for hospital pharmacy in some cases, and private insurance if you choose to be treated privately.

-The federal-state split means that some interactions add another layer.
-Ambulance billing, for example, is state-level — and the data shows it’s one of the most common sources of unexpected out-of-pocket costs because Medicare doesn’t cover it.
+The federal-state split can add yet another layer to a single moment of care.
+Ambulance billing is the classic example – it’s handled at state level, and it’s one of the most common sources of an unexpected out-of-pocket cost, simply because Medicare doesn’t cover it.

 Frequently asked questions